matkatmusic/PFMCPP_Project1/README.md

 3) if I tell you that the project is complete **remove me as collaborator from the github repo and repl.it**
    - Remove the project from your Pinned Messages in our DM thread.

-# 8) f you complete all 9 projects, you are ready to start Project 10!
+# 8) if you complete all 9 projects, you are ready to start Project 10!
    - Send me a DM!